We Go The Extra Distance For Our Clients

 Justice For Injury Or Death Caused By Defective Guardrails

-Recently, guardrail manufacturing company Trinity Industries has been the subject of multiple lawsuits for changing the design of the rail to save money.
-These cheaper rails then flooded the market and were sold to governments across the U.S.
+Recently, guardrail manufacturing company Trinity Industries has been the subject of multiple product liability lawsuits for changing the design of the rail to save money.
+These cheaper rails then flooded the market and were sold to state governments across the U.S.

 Trinity Industries, which is based in Dallas, Texas, allegedly decreased the width and height of the end terminal of the guardrail by an inch.
 This action, according to the lawsuits filed, took place without Federal Highway Administration (FHWA) approval, as required by federal law.

 A properly functioning guardrail should absorb the energy of an object hitting it.
 The force of impact should make the guardrail peel back in a circular motion.
-According to the lawsuits, the cheaper designed guardrails did not peel back and pierced the vehicles.
+According to the lawsuits, the more cheaply designed guardrails did not peel back and instead pierced vehicles.

 In October 2014, a federal jury awarded $525 million to the U.S. Treasury for Trinity Industries’ negligence and fraud.
-This verdict was one of the largest in the U.S. for 2014.
+This verdict was one of the largest in the U.S. for that year.

 If you or a loved one was injured in a motor vehicle collision involving a guardrail, talk to one of our experienced attorneys about your rights and potential claims.
 There is no cost for a consultation with our attorneys.
-Call 770-676-1184 or email [email protected]
+Call 770-394-8909 or email us.